cupenya/bluemix-order-entry/README.md

 # Try It for Free in 1 Minute

-To simply try it you need a Bluemix account and then you can deploy us with one click, the necessary services, e.g. Cupenya Insights and a database are created on the fly.
+To try it out, you need a Bluemix account and then you can deploy us with one click, the necessary services, e.g. Cupenya Insights and a database are created on the fly.